Free digital health education in Iringa, Tanzania

 Health education has the potential to facilitate better use of health care services to strengthen the health care system, and ultimately to improve health outcomes and to reduce morbidity as well as mortality.
 In this study, we will develop and test the effect of digital health messages related to HIV/AIDS, Tuberculosis (TB) and Taenia solium cysticercosis/taeniosis (TSCT) (the intervention diseases) in Migoli and Izazi (the intervention villages), in Iringa, Tanzania (TZ).

-The intervention is planned as follows: A digital platform, providing the intervention villages with digital health messages related to the above-mentioned diseases, will be implemented in TZ in 2018.
+The intervention is planned as follows: Three health animations will be shown to the participants in the intervention group (part I of the intervention), before a digital platform, providing the intervention villages with digital health messages related to the above-mentioned diseases, will be implemented in TZ in 2019 (part II of the intervention).
 The platform will be accessible free of charge, through own devices and tablets based in the local Wi-Fi spots in the villages.

 Objectives

-The overarching objective of the PhD-project is to develop, describe and understand the use of a digital health literacy intervention, in Iringa, TZ.
+The overarching objective of the PhD-project is to develop, describe and understand the use of a client aimed digital health intervention, in Iringa, TZ.

 Main objectives:

-- Assess the effect of the digital health intervention related to; prevalence, causes/transmission, signs and symptoms, treatment and prevention of the intervention diseases.
+• Assess the effect of the digital health intervention concerning health knowledge related to prevalence, causes/transmission, signs and symptoms, treatment and prevention of the intervention diseases, in a non-randomised controlled trial.

 Background

-This is a multidisciplinary project involving the Department of Technology Systems and the Department of Community Medicine and Global Health, more specifically the Centre for Global Health, at the University in Oslo, in addition to partners from Tanzania, Germany, USA, Serbia, France and Spain.
+This is a multidisciplinary project involving the Department of Technology Systems and the Department of Community Medicine and Global Health, more specifically the Centre for Global Health, at the University in Oslo, in addition to other partners from Tanzania, Germany, USA, Serbia, France, Norway and Spain.
 The project runs from 2018-2020.

 Financing